NiuBClass666/myPipeline/README.md

 ## Tech Stack

-Terraform, Jinkins, AWS EC2
+Terraform, Jinkins, AWS EC2, watchTower

 ## Way to Demo

-Run a website with a video playing while pushing code and deploying the change to the website.
+Run a website with a data science fellow's flask appllication while pushing code and deploying the change to the website.